colmcallan/milestoneproject4/README.md

 #### Cart

-You can support bugs by buying votes and adding the ticket to your cart.
+You can support tickets by buying votes and adding the ticket to your cart.

 - You'll see an itemised list of the items you have chosen.
 - You have the option to purchase multiple votes, both single and double.
 Each item will be a separate item, this is a chosen design.